Farewell Yellow Brick Road

-Farewell Yellow Brick Road is an ongoing tour by English musician Elton John that began in Allentown, Pennsylvania, on September 8, 2018 and will end in Stockholm, Sweden on July 8, 2023.
-It is intended to be John's final tour and will consist of more than 300 concerts worldwide.
+Farewell Yellow Brick Road was the forty-ninth and final concert tour by British musician Elton John.
+It began in Allentown, Pennsylvania, US, on 8 September 2018, and ended in Stockholm, Sweden, on 8 July 2023.
+It consisted of 330 concerts worldwide.
+The tour grossed $939.1 million, making it the third-highest-grossing tour of all time.
 The tour's name and its poster reference John's 1973 album Goodbye Yellow Brick Road.

-According to Billboard, the tour has grossed $817.9 million from 278 shows through January 2023, making it the highest-grossing tour of all-time.

 Background

 On 24 January 2018, it was announced that Elton John would be retiring from touring and would soon embark on a three-year tour.
 The first concert was announced to take place at the PPL Center in Allentown, Pennsylvania on 8 September 2018 followed by an extensive tour of the United States and Canada before moving on to Europe.
-John cited spending time with his children as the reason for his retirement.
+John cited spending time with his children along with David Furnish as the reason for his retirement.
 Tickets went on sale on 24 February and within hours tickets for the first 60 shows were sold out.

-Further North American tours dates were announced on 26 September 2018.
+Further North American tour dates were announced on 26 September 2018.
 John's official website stated: "Salt Lake City, Tacoma, Memphis, Charlotte and Western Canada as well as return dates in Toronto, Philadelphia, Nashville, Cleveland and more".
-Thirteen days later concerts were revealed for Lille, Paris, Bordeaux and Nîmes, taking place in Summer 2019.
+Thirteen days later, concerts were revealed for Lille, Paris, Bordeaux and Nîmes, taking place in Summer 2019.

-A winter 2020 tour taking place in the United Kingdom and Ireland was announced on 8 November 2018.
+A Winter 2020 tour taking place in the United Kingdom and Ireland was announced on 8 November 2018.
 The original announcement detailed sixteen concerts taking place across England, Scotland, Ireland and Northern Ireland.
 It was later postponed to 2021, along with the rest of the second European leg and the third North American leg, due to the COVID-19 pandemic.
 On 15 September 2021, the European leg was postponed to 2023 after John sustained a hip injury.
-After it was announced in January 2022 that the tour would resume, music director Davey Johnstone stated that the band would wear masks and have tests every two days during the tour.
-John's first show back took place in New Orleans, Louisiana.
-He had to temporarily postpone two shows in Dallas after testing positive for COVID-19 and experiencing mild symptoms, and resumed the tour again after making a full recovery.
-John has tour dates across the UK and Europe for 2022 and 2023, when the tour will wrap up.